danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-Since `year` and `id` are dynamic route segments, we use associated values.
-This
-is a really nice Swift enum feature.
-This enum can also provide complete route
-urls for specific api environments.
+Since `year` and `id` are dynamic route segments, we use associated enum values.
+This enum can also provide complete route urls for specific API environments.

-### Managing api context
+### Managing API context

-I usually have an `ApiContext` class that manages and persists api-specific
-information, such as the current environment, authentication tokens etc. This
+I usually have an `ApiContext` class to manage and persist API-specific information, such as the current environment, authentication tokens etc.

-context can be used by services that need to communicate with the api.
-Using a
-singleton context ensures that all api specific services are properly affected
+This context can be used by services that need to communicate with the API.
+A singleton context ensures that all API specific services are properly affected whenever it changes.
-whenever the context changes.

-Let's create an `ApiContext` protocol and as a non-persisted implementation.
-Add
-a `Context` folder to the `Api` folder, then add these files to it:
+Let's create an `ApiContext` protocol and a non-persisted implementation.
+Add a `Context` folder to the `Api` folder, then add these files to it:

 ```swift
 protocol ApiContext {